Enrollment Information

 Hardship Withdrawal

 Students are allowed to withdraw from classes until the end of the eighth week of the term.
 The Hardship Withdrawal is a request for an exception to this deadline for cases where an extreme or unusual circumstance 1) prevented a student from withdrawing prior to the deadline or 2) occurs after the deadline and prevents the student from continuing to attend class.
-This process is not meant as a way for students (regardless of hardship) who attend for most of the term to avoid earning an unsatisfactory grade (as defined by the student.)
+Regardless of the hardship, this process is not meant as a way for students who attend most of the term to avoid earning an unsatisfactory grade (as defined by the student).
 It is rare for a hardship withdrawal to be approved for one but not all classes.
 Course performance and final grade/ expected grades are not taken into consideration when making a determination.

-To be eligible, the student has to be able to document a extreme or unusual circumstance that 1) prevented a student from withdrawing prior to the deadline or 2) occurs after the deadline and prevents the student from continuing to attend class.
+To be eligible for a hardship withdrawal, students must be able to document an extreme or unusual circumstance that 1) prevented a student from withdrawing prior to the deadline or 2) occurs after the deadline and prevents the student from continuing to attend class.
+All required supporting documentation must be submitted to enrollmentpetition@cascadia.edu after completing the Hardship Withdrawal Request form that is located on the Cascadia College’s Enrollment Services webpage.
+The request and documents must be submitted before the beginning of the upcoming term unless the students circumstance prevented them from meeting the deadline to submit the petition and supporting documents.

 Prior to requesting a Hardship Withdrawal, it is recommended that students: